skellis46/finger-pointing-moon/case-for-support.md

 >This section of the Case for Support should include details of your proposed leadership activities, and an explanation of why these activities are appropriate to exercising research leadership in your field.
 You should make clear how these activities enhance the transformational potential of the research and its broader influence and importance.
 Please refer to Research and leadership activities for further details on what is requirement for this section.

+solitude and collective
+use a practice -- it's how I come to understand things
++ practice-research: solitude practice (speculative _wildcard_)

 But _Finger Pointing Moon_ is also a project in which the possibilities and limitations of leadership are built into the research design.
 It is a project _about_ leadership -- "a word to describe significant _actions_ enabling _change_ that is welcomed by affected _people_."[@bendell_leadership_2019] The concept and potential status of leadership is not a funding-led _container_ to bolster my claims to be a practice-research disciplinary leader.
 Rather, the overarching design is built around leadership that involves _actions_, _change_ and _people_.

 - add something here (or in paragraph after) about these three things (actions, change, people) - something about Bendell's thinking is about responding to the climate crisis.